The Democrats Just Released Their Own Memo About The Russia Investigation. Read It Here.

 Senate Minority Leader Chuck Schumer said in a statement Saturday that "by initially delaying the release of the memo, the president purposefully silenced any Democratic rebuttal to the fabricated conspiracy theories pushed by Chairman Nunes.
 Obviously, there is something the president is afraid of.”

-Mark Seibel and Sarah Mimms contributed to this story.
+Thomas Frank, Mark Seibel and Sarah Mimms contributed to this story.

 Read the memo: